 'Yes,' replies the fixer.
 'Almost as funny as you asking me to sign for it.'

-all his books grab you from the first page and just keep going.
+All his books grab you from the first page and just keep going.
 Don't make the mistake of assuming that because he writes for children his stories will be nothing but cuddly fluff.
 SHADOW puts you right in with refugees fleeing a war zone, and makes you feel the danger.
-BORN TO RUN chronicles the pain and cruelty often inflicted on greyhounds in the name of profit that makes you want to rescue every one.
-PRIVATE PEACEFUL takes its time to describe a whole life - from child to adulthood - that will later be ended in the trenches of World War I. and because the book has taken the time to let you know the characters so well, that ending is doubly moving.
+BORN TO RUN so chronicles the pain and cruelty often inflicted on greyhounds in the name of profit that makes you want to rescue every one.
+PRIVATE PEACEFUL takes its time to describe a whole life - from child to adulthood - that will later be ended in the trenches of World War I. And because the book has taken the time to let you know the characters so well, that ending is doubly moving.

 (WAR HORSE is brilliant too.
 But so many people have said that so many times it doesn't need repeating here.)

 Frank Cottrell Boyce